 Holistic Approaches that Work

 Assessing whether therapies like acupuncture and chiropractic care are effective in treating migraines is challenging.
-When surveying chiropractic care studies, scientists stated that studies had problems with methodology and concluded that “the evidence to support spinal manipulation is poor and insufficient to support its use.”
+However, when surveying chiropractic care studies, scientists stated that studies had problems with methodology.
+These studies concluded that “the evidence to support spinal manipulation is poor and insufficient to support its use.”
 Indeed, while complex, it is simpler to study the use of medication than methods that rely on the practitioner’s experience and skill.
 One can look at the results of a 5mg or 10mg dose of medicine, compare it with a placebo, and make conclusions.

 How does one deliver exactly the same “dose” of acupuncture or chiropractic care to patients and then measure the results?
 It’s definitely more challenging that studying a pill.
 It is difficult to standardize holistic care and to measure it scientifically.